Heydon/xiao/README.md

 When a user navigates to a hash fragment, Xiao determines if that hash fragment either

-* Corresponds to an element that corresponds to a route in the routes object
+* Corresponds to an element that corresponds to a route in the routes array
-* Corresponds to an element _inside_ an element that corresponds to a route in the routes object
+* Corresponds to an element _inside_ an element that corresponds to a route in the routes array

 In default operation, whether you navigate to a route element or a route child element, the previous route element is hidden and the new one revealed.
 For keyboard accessibility, focus is sent to the newly revealed route element.